woleet/woleet-openapi-js-client/docs/UserApi.md

 > CallbackSecret getCallbackSecret()

-Get the currently used callback secret (null if not set).
+Get the current callback secret (null if not set).

-Use this operation to get the api callback secret.
+Use this operation to get the API callback secret.

 ### Example